nekonaute/roborobo3/roborobo3/_README.txt

 6. call a world observer (WorldObserve::.stepPost()), ie. observe (and possibly modify) the state of the world *after* the robots moved

 More general information about the simulation update cycle:
-    - Prior to this update cycle, a World::initWorld() is called to setup the whole simulation.
 - Observers are pretty useful for logging data.
 - AgentObserver is called N times per iterations (N = nb of agents)
 - WorldObserver is called once per iterations
 - Update method: turn-based, synchroneous and shuffle-ordered update method.
 - update method call sequence: WorldObserver => N_a * agentObservers => (N_e * energyPoints update) => N_a * agent steps => N_a agent moves
 - worldObserver is called *before* agentObservers, agentObservers are all called *before* agent.stepBehavior
 - environment physics and actual moving of agents are performed in a row *after* all agent.stepBehavior has been called
 - Agent position movements is performed using synchroneous position updates.
 Hence, solving collisions is robust to agent index ordering
 - the update ordering is shuffled for each new world iterations, ie. agent indexes are shuffled (to avoid update ordering nasty effects accross time)
 - a typical problem if shuffling is not done is that agents with low indexes always act and move first, hence a big survival advantage.
 - however, agentObservers and agent.stepBehavior are called in the same order (ie. no re-shuffling)
 - WorldModel: contains all information on on agent, ie. its representation of the outside world, including its own status (e.g. energy level).
 - in practical, neither controlarchitecture or observers should contain general agent-related information.
 All should be stored in the worldmodel.

+Prior to this update cycle, a World::initWorld() is called to setup the whole simulation.
+The initialisation order is:
+1. call WorldObserver::initPre() -- does nothing by default.
+User-implementation is possible.
+2. initialise landmarks
+3. initialise objects
+4. initialise robots
+5. call WorldObserver::initPost() -- does nothing by default.
+User-implementation is possible.

+More general information about the simulation initialization:
+- WorldObserver's initPre() and initPost() methods are useful to log the state of the world before simulation starts (especially initPost()).
+    - initPre() is called before landmarks/objects/robots are set up according to the Properties file
+    - initPost() is called after landmarks/objects/robots are set up according to the Properties file, ie. just before simulation starts
+    - These methods can also be used to change/initialize the simulation, e.g. setting up specifics (e.g. add/remove/move some objects, robots, landmarks)
+- initialisation uses information from the Properties file

 The best way to learn is to practice.
 Clone an existing project and toy with it.
 See next paragraph to start playing.